9th Five Year Plan (Vol-2)

 9.81 In the development of rainfed agriculture, the issue of research and adoption of appropriate technologies is crucial.
 These need to be location specific, low cost indigenous technologies, agricultural diversification, changes in cropping patterns and an effective extension system to reach the technologies / information to the people is critical in determining the effectiveness of the programme.
 In addition, as these programmes of area development are biased in favour of those who own land, the question of equity is a moot one.
 Land reforms with rights of cultivation vested in tenants and share croppers, pattas to groups of landless on common property resources and wastelands can go a long way in redressing the existing inequities in the system.
 Still the interests of landless have to be protected.

 9.82 In so far as the DDP is concerned, a somewhat different strategy would be required, with a concentration on livestock and fodder / pastures and other non-farm activities.
 Felling of trees for fuelwood has to be restricted and non-conventional sources of energy developed.
 Use of scarce water has to be optimised, particularly when there is a failure of even the minimal normal rains.
-In so far as the cold desert eco-system is concerned, it is limited to Ladakh and Kargil in J&K and Lahaul and Spiti and Kinnaur districts of Himachal Pradesh.
+In so far as the cold desert eco-system is concerned, it is limited to Ladakh and Kargil in J and K and Lahaul and Spiti and Kinnaur districts of Himachal Pradesh.
 With regard to these areas the research support is inadequate.
 But it is urgently required for development of vegetables, horticultural plants and production of vegetables seeds.
 Plants with medicinal value can be developed, mountain animals need to be given attention, and better ways of water management developed.

 9.83 It cannot be gainsaid that despite the limited success of the DPAP / DDP programmes, development of rainfed areas encompassing soil and water conservation along watershed lines has to be the strategy for sustainable development in the future.
 The problems of low agricultural productivity, poverty and backwardness, in areas suffering from degradation of natural resources, need to be addressed in a holistic manner.
 A number of government departments both at the Centre and in the States as well as NGOs and external agencies are funding watershed development projects.
 But there is a great deal of variation in the norms, procedures, and institutional arrangements as between the programmes.
 Hence, there is a need to evolve a common set of guidelines, so that the implementation at the ground level is on a uniform pattern.
 A single coordinating agency at the district level under the supervision of the Zilla Parishads should be identified and at the State level, the State Planning Boards / Departments should be responsible for coordination.
 At the Central Level, a common set of guidelines need to be evolved by the Planning Commission with concerned departments of the Central Government.